Elvira Carvajal, Co-founder & Board President

 Mily Treviño-Sauceda, Executive Director & Co-founder Email: firstname.lastname@example.org

-Mily Treviño-Sauceda is Vice-President and Co-founder of Alianza Nacional de Campesinas, Inc. She began working in the agricultural fields alongside her family from eight years old until she was a young adult.
+Mily Treviño-Sauceda is Executive Director and Co-founder of Alianza Nacional de Campesinas, Inc. She began working in the agricultural fields alongside her family from eight years old until she was a young adult.
 Mily is credited for co-founding the farmworker women’s movement in California.
 Prior to this, she worked as a union organizer with the United Farm Workersin 1970s and early 1980s.
 She also worked as a community worker with California Rural Legal Assistance (CRLA).
 Mily raised her son, “Humberto,” as a single mother.
 Humberto is affectionately referred to as “El Hijo de la Comunidad” (Son of the Community) because he would attend meetings and adults with his mother throughout his childhood.

 Mily first co-founded “Mujeres Mexicanas” (Mexican Women), in the Coachella Valley.
 With support of the CRLA Foundation, she co-founded Líderes Campesinas, in 1992, the first state-based farmworker women'a unique grass roots organization that became a statewide movement of campesina leaders advocating on behalf of campesinas.
 Mily served as the Executive Director of Lideres Campesinas for more than 12 years and was later named President of Emeritus of the organization and a board member.